Updating the National Voluntary Guidelines for Landside Stevedoring Charges

 Updating the guidelines

-In August 2025, Australian transport ministers requested that the NTC update the guidelines to align with Victoria’s Voluntary Pricing Protocol (VPP) and to consider extending the guidelines to Empty Container Parks (ECPs).
+At the ministers’ direction, the updated the Guidelines are expected to align with Victoria’s Voluntary Pricing Protocol (VPP) and will consider extending the guidelines to empty container parks (ECPs).

-Proposed changes include moving to a single annual price-change date on 1 January each year.
+Proposed changes include moving to a single annual price-change date of 1 January each year.

-As part of this work, the NTC is engaging with jurisdictions and the port and container land transport industries.
+As part of this work, the NTC is engaging with government agencies and the port and container land transport industries.

-Separate to this work, senior transport officials are to establish a National Container Landside Pricing Working Group in consideration of broader regulatory responses to Australian Competition and Consumer Commission findings on landside pricing.
+Separate to this work, the Department of Infrastructure, Transport, Regional Development, Communications, Sport and the Arts will establish a National Container Landside Pricing Working Group to consider broader regulatory responses to the Australian Competition and Consumer Commission findings on landside pricing.

 Project timeline